Find Supports and Services

 Albertans affected by family violence can get help through the government and community organizations located across the province.

 Find the closest Family Violence Emergency Shelters for individuals and families who are fleeing a family violence situation.
 Services such as safety planning, outreach, advocacy, children's programming and community referrals are also available.

 You can also locate a women's shelter near you or call the Alberta Council of Women's Shelters toll-free at 1-877-934-6634.

 - Funding is available to help people get to safety, set up a new household or start a new life.

 - Alberta Works: Supports for Albertans Fleeing Abuse Fact Sheet

-- Services are available for Aboriginal people dealing with family violence in Alberta:
+Services are available for Indigenous people dealing with family violence in Alberta:

 - Call the Family Violence Info Line at 310‑1818 for information on services in your area.

 - You can also talk to an Elder in your community, a community health nurse, caseworker or other trusted professional.

 - Call the police, RCMP or Tribal Police for help.

 - If you live on a Métis Settlement, you can contact your Métis Settlements Child and Family Services to locate your Positive Living Outreach Worker for support and referrals to the services most appropriate to your situation.